When you are trying to listen to someone in a crowded room, your brain has to perform the following quite demanding tasks:

 - Linguistic analyses must be performed on the selected voice.

-Our CBU research programme studies all of these processes, with the focus on identifying their neural basis and determining how they interact with each other.
+Our CBU research programme studies all of these processes, with the focus on identifying their neural bases and determining how they interact with each other.
 To do so, we combine traditional behavioural methods such as those derived from psychophysics, with electrophysiological, computational, and neuroimaging techniques.
+We are part of a critical mass of auditory researchers in Cambridge; to learn more about the breadth and depth of this research community please visit the Cambridge Hearing Group.